 Does the Prize consider late nominations?

-No. All nominations must be received in the Prize office by the closing date for nominations, Tuesday, January 15, 2019.
+No. All nominations must be received in the Prize office by the closing date for nominations and only complete nominations will be considered.
 Nominations move forward for consideration as a group, as soon as the nomination process closes.
 In fairness to the cohort of Prize Nominees, late or incomplete nominations will neither be considered nor acknowledged.
 We encourage Nominators to consider applying next year if they have missed this year’s deadline.

 Will our nomination be acknowledged?

 Yes.
-All nominations received by the announced deadline will be acknowledged in writing, by email, to all members of the nominating team, with a copy to the Nominee.
+All nominations received by the announced deadline will be acknowledged by email, to all members of the nominating team, inlcuding the Nominee.

 When will we know the outcome?

 Can we re-nominate our candidate?

 Yes.
 A Nominee may be presented a maximum of three times in any given five-year period.
-You can request that parts of an old nomination be reactivated.
-However, in fairness to your Nominee, we strongly advise that the Nominator’s letter and the curriculum vitae be updated so that the Prize can be made aware of the recent accomplishments of your Nominee.
+We strongly advise that the nomination be updated so that The Prize can be made aware of the recent accomplishments of your Nominee.

 For answers to additional questions or assistance with your nomination, please contact us by email;